mrkaleArduinoLib/gbj_timer/README.md

 # gbj_timer
 Library provides periodical calling of a procedure (timer handler) without input and output parameters.
 * The library does not use system interrupts, just the `millis()` function.
+* The timer realizes timing at the principle `not sooner than`.

 <a id="dependency"></a>